[2026 Complete Edition] 35 Questions and Sample Answers for the Kendo Promotion Examination Written Test for 2nd, 3rd, 4th, and 5th Dan

 [Question 23] Describe the five stances used in Japanese kendo kata.

-- Middle stance: "Hito no Kamae" (Human stance) or "Usual stance".
+1. Middle stance:"Hito no Kamae" and "Utsu no Kamae".
 The foundation of all stances, ideal for offense and defense.

-- Upper stance: "Heaven's stance" or "Fire's stance."
-An aggressive stance in which the sword is raised above the head.
+2. Upper stance:"Heaven's stance" and "Fire's stance."
+Aggressive stances in which the sword is raised above the head.

-- Lower stance: "Earth stance" or "Defense stance."
-Lower the tip of the sword to defend and then move to attack.
+3. Lower stance:"Earth stance" and "Defense stance."
+Lower the tip of the sword to defend and then move on to the attack.

-- Hasso no Kamae: "Kage no Kamae."
+4. Eight Phases of Stance:"Kage no Kamae" (Shadow stance).
 Hold the sword on your right shoulder and watch your opponent's movements.

 [Question 24] What should you pay attention to in terms of footwork when performing Japanese kendo kata?